jrabello/lingress/README.md

 Week 0 - Custom linear regression using gradient descent - https://github.com/llSourcell/linear_regression_live

-The dataset contains two features:
+The dataset contains two features from Baseball Data:
 - **HR** (the number of homerun hits)
 - **year** (the year in which the homeruns were hit)